akashrv/knative-samples/docs/image-processing.md

 ```
 gcloud iam service-accounts delete cloudrunevents-pullsub
 ```
-4. Delete the downloaded .json key
+4. Delete the downloaded json key

 # Troubleshooting
 to do